Summit Seekers

 Strong candidates for this program are:

 • This hike is difficult, with a lot of elevation gain as you summit the highest peak in the Northeast.
-Our ideal candidates are already regularly physically active, and have some demonstrated experience hiking, biking, climbing, running, or similar.
+Strong candidates are already regularly physically active, and have some demonstrated experience hiking, biking, climbing, running, or similar.

 In the application, you’ll be able to tell us more about any experience you have, as well as how you plan to train in the months leading up to the hike.
 We’ll reach out if we have any questions!